komaeda/dotfiles/README.md

 My personal dotfiles.
 Managed using GNU `stow`.

-- __emacs__: Configuration for Spacemacs, my preferred Emacs.
-Uses `spacemacs-base`, not the full distribution.
 - __fish__: My fish shell config.
 Requires fisherman and assumes Rust, Node.js using N, and Ruby using rbenv is installed.
 - __git__: Git config.